maverick001/ObjDetect/README.md

 ### Model

-*   The app utilizes a TensorFlow Lite object detection model (`model.tflite`) located in the `app/src/main/assets/` directory.
+*   The app utilizes EfficientDet-Lite (TFLite) model to perform object detection tasks from local photos or photos taken from Andoird camera.

 ### Detection Workflow